 The Y stays for yourself, and it defines your own personality, culture and past.
 I put it at the very beginning because it’s very important.
 Indeed, integrating in a country should not mean that you have to completely change yourself to fit in a new place.
 I also don’t think that this is even possible.
 So, everything related to yourself (your personality, your culture, your education, your experiences, etc.) will influence the way you are integrating.
 The art will be to use those characteristics of yourself and get a benefit from them.

-In brackets you find a symbol called sigma (that looks a bit like an E) and in maths it is used to describe the sum of multiple terms.
-In our case it is the sum of pieces of information.
+In brackets you find a symbol called sigma (that looks a bit like an E) and in maths it’s used to describe the sum of multiple terms.
+In our case it’s the sum of pieces of information.
 So the i means “information”.
 Again, you have the zero and the infinity symbol on the sigma, meaning that also here we have a process that starts from zero and goes on forever, since there are infinite pieces of information about one country.
-Under “pieces of information” of a country we count: The language(s), the culture, facts, laws, norms, unwritten rules and everything else related to the country and the people from there.
+Under “pieces of information” of a country we count: The language(s), the culture, facts, laws, norms, unwritten rules and everything else related to the country and the people.

 The a3 tells you what to do with all those pieces of information, and stays for the verbs of “action”.
 The a is up to the third because it’s composed by the multiplication a1 x a2 x a3.
 The fist action a1 is “acquire”, that stays for the action of getting the pieces of information.
 You can get those pieces of information in several different ways, from social media by asking people or just by living in a country.
 Or of course, by reading Gerdaknows!